 Explore water slides, assault courses, tree houses, boating lakes and kiddie-karts at Clara Lara in Wicklow.
 Have a go on the largest water slide in Ireland or sail off on a pirate ship; enjoy this jam-packed family day out at this fun park.
 For a more chilled day, visitors can also have a riverside picnic and barbeque, try the mini-golf course, or embark on miles of hillwalking in this spectacular countryside location.

-With over 20 land and water activities, you'll find lots to do a the Carlingford Adventure Centre and Skypark in County Louth.
+With over 20 land and water activities, you'll find tons of fun things to do with kids at Carlingford Adventure Centre and Skypark in County Louth.
 Split into three zones: land, sea and sky, its activities include everything from canoeing and water trampolines to abseiling, laser quest and a Crystal Maze challenge.

 Bring the family and spend a day out on Carlingford Lough or flying through the trees; you’ll be glad you did.